JumpmanYouKnow/JavaNotes/README.md

 ArrayList has Dynamic, and a better interface

 #### 3. Size vs length
-Size is the capacity
-length is the actually length
+arraylist.size() is the actually length array.length is the actually capacity of array

 #### 4. Multi-dimension
 arraylist doesn't support multi-dimension, array does